DC Animated Universe: Characters adapted from the DCAU

 In addition, the backstory of Mr. Freeze was adapted from his portrayal in Batman: The Animated Series, and the visuals or characterization of Green Lantern, Supergirl, Toyman, Two-Face, Parasite, Metallo, Clayface, and many others have been applied to their comic counterparts.
 On a different note, issue #22 of DC Comics' Superman/Batman series, which explores alternate realities, had Bizarro transported to an alternate version of Gotham City that was patrolled by a Batman using the Batman Beyond version of the costume.
 A version of the future of Batman Beyond made an appearance in Countdown to Final Crisis #21, as part of the new Multiverse in the wake of the Infinite Crisis and 52 series, and a Batman Beyond series had been planned.
 In January 2015, DC published The Multiversity Guidebook which revealed a universe inspired by the DCAU is Earth-12 in the DC Multiverse, and currently in the Batman Beyond era, while the Justice Lords Earth from those Beyond comics has also been added to the continuity as Earth-50.

-In the three part movie series Justice League: Crisis on Infinite Earths, the end of part three saw the end of Earth-12 which represented a universe animated in the same style of the DC Animated Universe.
-In this scene, Batman was fighting Joker on the roof of a building in Gotham City in his original BTAS costume.
-It was unclear whether or not the events of that scene took place after the events of Justice League Unlimited and the events in the era of Batman Beyond.
+Several characters and aspects from Static Shock animated series were integrated into the DC Comics continuity, particularly during the 2021 Milestone Returns relaunch and the 2008 Teen Titans era.
+The 2021 revival aimed to merge elements from the original 1990s comics with the animated show.
+For example, in the original comics, Virgil's best friend was Rick Stone.
+The 2021 reboot officially renamed this character Richie Foley, adapting his animated persona and status as the superhero Gear.
+Virgil's family was also revamped to the characterization from the series, for example Virgik's father beginning with Static: Season One.
+Additionally, the characters of Hotstreak, Rubberband Man and Puff were changed to resemble their animated counterparts.